Students who elect to use SofTest must review the following information carefully:

 - Register SofTest.

-No. Students who used the software during the fall 2013 semester are not required to re-download, install and register SofTest.
-If you did not register or use SofTest in the fall, you will need to re-download and register the software.
-Any student who has not registered the latest version of SofTest by April 23, 2014 will have to hand-write their spring 2014 exams.
+Yes.
+Students who used the software during the 2011-2012 academic year are required to re-download, install and register SofTest.
+Any student who has not registered the latest version of SofTest by November 29, 2012 will have to hand-write their fall 2012 exams.

-Students may install the software and register SofTest beginning March 24 through midnight on April 23, 2014.
+Students may install the software and register SofTest beginning October 22 and through midnight on November 29, 2012.
 Sign-up, download, installation, and registration with ExamSoft may take approximately 30 minutes, depending on your Internet connection.
-Any student who has not registered the latest version of SofTest by April 23 will have to hand-write their spring 2014 exams.
+Any student who has not registered the latest version of SofTest by November 29 will have to hand-write their fall 2012 exams.

 ExamSoft will e-mail you a confirmation once you have completed the entire download and registration process.
 If you do not receive this e-mail you should confirm that you’ve completed the steps by logging onto their web site and checking your registration status or by launching the software and checking that your status is listed as "complete"